 An Employer’s Guide for Supporting Workplace Mental Health

 Addressing mental health in the workplace is one area of many that comprise an inclusive and engaging employer.
 Canadian Equality Consulting offers an Equitable and Inclusive Leadership Certification Program that can equip employers with learning methodologies and strategies to generate inclusion in the workplace.
-This program can also demonstrate how employers can engage in conversations on many topics (ie. mental health) to understand how to best support your employees.
+This program can also demonstrate how employers can engage in conversations on many topics (ie. mental health) to understand how to best support their employees.
 After reading this article, we encourage you to check out this program among our other services, to learn more.

 How to Recognize and Address Mental Health Issues in Employees